Fremont High School (Utah)

-Fremont High School is a public high school located on 1900 North 4700 West in Plain City, Utah that serves the residents of rural Weber County.
+Fremont High School is a public high school located at 1900 North 4700 West in Plain City, Utah that serves the residents of rural Weber County.
 This school opened in the fall of 1994.
 The current principal is Alicia Mitchell.
-The school was named after the explorer John C. Frémont.
+The school was named for the explorer John C. Frémont.

 Athletics

 Fremont is a member of the Utah High School Activities Association (UHSAA) competing in Class 6A - the largest class in Utah.
 With the 2025-26 realignment changes approaching, it is anticipated Fremont will jump to the 5A Classification with the reduction of its enrollment numbers (Due to the opening of a new high school within what was formerly Fremont's school boundaries.
 See "Recent Changes" section below for more details.)